miranska/restore/README.md

 ## Publication

-To introduce the RESTORE package, we have published a preprint at at [arXiv](https://arxiv.org/abs/1903.03676).
+The details of the RESTORE package are given in a [preprint](https://arxiv.org/abs/1903.03676).
 Please cite RESTORE package as

 ```
 @article{zhang2019restore,